priths7/priths7.github.io/README.md

-Welcome to Website for digital portfolio feel free to look around !!
+Welcome to my website for digital portfolio feel free to look around !!